happyduck-git/happyduck-git/README.md

  <h3> iOS Developer using Swift. </h3>
 <p>

- Mainly use `UIKit`, also love to use `SwiftUI`
+ Mainly use `UIKit`, also love to use `SwiftUI`.

-<br> Time and promise is essential value when working with others.
+<br> Time and promise are essential values when working with others.
 <br> Therefore, I `complete tasks in a given time` with `good quality`.
 <br> I do care for writing `maintainable` and `readable codes` for the future scalability.

-  To acheive maintanable and readable codes, I optimize my codes with:
+  To acheive maintainable and readable codes, I optimize my codes with:
 <li>MVVM pattern</li>
 <li>Protocols</li>
 <li>OOP principles(encapsulation, inheritances, etc.)</li>